mpszczolkaa/azure-data-warehouse/README.md

 ## **🔄 Change Data Capture**

 Change Data Capture (CDC) was implemented to process changes occurring in the AdventureWorks source database.
+CDC uses the last processed LSN stored in the ETL_Control table to identify and process only new changes.
+The changes are stored as Parquet files in ADLS and then loaded into dedicated Synapse staging CDC tables for further processing.

 The pipeline handles: